adam-larosa/react-hooks-practice-stocks/README.md

 - Allow a user to sell a stock in their `Portfolio` by clicking on the stock and it should be removed from their `Portfolio`.

-- Shut down a business by clicking the `shutdown!` button.
+- Shut down a business by clicking the `shut down!` button.
 Which would delete the Stock from both the backend and from the Portfolio on the frontend.

 ## Bonus!